 Your ecommerce launch doesn’t need to be this dramatic.
 But you do need to offer something that helps consumers solve a problem or meet a need.

 There was a problem in the market for Christmas trees.
 Artificial Christmas trees were easy-to-use, unlikely to catch fire, and a lot less messy.
-But artificial Christmas trees of old often looked ugly or cheap compared to a natural tree.
+But they often looked ugly or cheap.

 This is a common scenario for blue ocean businesses.